sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

                     leaf max-techsupports {
                         description "Maximum number of Techsupport dumps, which can be present on the switch.
-                                     The oldest one will be deleted, when the the limit has already crossed this. ";
+                                     The oldest one will be deleted, when the the limit has already crossed this.
+                                     Disabled by default.
+Configure '0' to explicitly disable";
                         type uint8;
                     }